monsoons-blog/blog/theotherkhanblog/content/about.md

 enableComments = false
 +++

-Monsoons is a writer's collective based in New York City.
-We focus on writing poetry, organzing shairi nights, and hosting writing workshops.
+Rumuuz is a poetry group and writer's collective based in New York City.
+We host poetry workshops, organzing shairi nights, and attending mushairas.
 Updated monthly.

 Current contributors: \
 Hasan Khan \